hneth/riskyr/README.md

 2. The device's or diagnostic decision's *sensitivity* of 80%: `sens = .80`.
 3. The device's or diagnostic decision's *false alarm rate* of 4%, implying a *specificity* of (100% − 4%) = 96%: `spec = .04`.

-#### Understanding the questions
+#### Understanding the questions asked

-The second challenge here lies in understanding the questions asked — and in realizing that their answers are *not* simply the decision's sensitivity or specificity.
+The second challenge here lies in understanding the questions that are being asked — and in realizing that their answers are *not* simply the decision's sensitivity or specificity values.
 Instead, we are asked to provide two *conditional* probabilities:

--   The conditional probability of suffering from the condition given a positive test result: `PPV`.
+-   The conditional probability of suffering from the condition given a positive test result, <br>aka. the *positive predictive value* `PPV`.
--   The conditional probability of being free of the condition given a negative test result: `NPV`.
+-   The conditional probability of being free of the condition given a negative test result, <br>aka. the *negative predictive value* `NPV`.

 #### Translating into frequencies

 One of the best tricks in risk literacy education is to translate probabilistic information into frequencies.[3]
 To do this, we imagine a representative sample of `N = 1000` individuals.
 Rather than asking about the probabilities for Mr. and Ms. Smith, we could re-frame the questions as:

 > Assuming a representative sample of 1000 individuals:
-> - How many of those with a positive test result actually suffer from hustosis?
+> - How many individuals with a positive test result actually suffer from hustosis?
-> - How many of those with a negative test result are actually free of hustosis?
+> - How many individuals with a negative test result are actually free of hustosis?

 #### Using `riskyr`